Part of the Morrowind Writing Competition organized by the Morrowind Writers’ Guild (Discord Link: https://discord.gg/ZfmEHtxWjE)

 Mehra stumbled back into the field, broken rake in hand.
 “What are they?” she whispered.

-She looked back to the walkers and spotted, far out on the horizon, many more figures rising over the hill, the sky behind them painted blood-red.
+She looked back to the walkers and spotted, far out on the horizon, many more rising over the hill, the sky behind them painted blood-red.

-Fara scowled at his spinelessness before looking back at the rising tide cresting the hill.
+Fara scowled at his spinelessness before looking back at the tide cresting the hill.
 There were dozens of them.
 They would be unable to stand against them all.
 Llos was right.
 They were farmers and herders struggling to survive, not soldiers.
 And she was but one amongst them, no longer a general.

 Llos stumbled.
 “B-but, you can’t—”